djhworld/XboxLiveStatus/README.md

+**NOTICE: This application will run fine, however the web service that it used to gather gamertag data has been removed by its author.
+I don't blame him to be honest, apparently his server was receiving 3 million hits a day.
+I'm trying to get Microsoft to open up access to their gamertag API but I have a feeling they're not going to be very receptive**

 This was a project I undertook to learn Objective-C, the code is very messy and not very good.

 ## What on earth is this?